-This saves the time wasted and disappointment by both you and us that we’re unable to repair something because it wasn’t quite in our skillset.
+This saves the time wasted and disappointment by both you and us that we’re unable to repair something because we cannot guarantee a great service or value by promising to repair something we might not get 100% right.
 We get phone calls all the time where companies take months, and yet still are unable to repair equipment where they initially say yes yes yes.

-We don’t buy our way to being a business, we’re a genuine reliable solution for musicians.
+We don’t buy our way to being a business, we’re a genuine reliable solution for musicians built on recommendation.

 Sickamps was set up many years ago.
 For two reasons.
 Firstly because Chris the main repairer is a passionate electronics person who has a background in sound, live events and event management, and secondly he was saddened by the amount of waste electronic equipment going to landfill, not recycled or companies not genuinely being interested about the environmental impact electronics has in modern society.